blukatdevelopment/UnchainedWorldsOld/gm_tools/magic_items_1.md

 ### Ring of Elemental redirection (Rare)
-When attuned to this ring and targeted with an attack roll that would deal lightning, fire, or cold damage, the wearer may consume one hit die to attempt to deflect the attack.
+When attuned to this ring and targeted with an attack roll that would deal lightning, fire, or cold damage, the wearer may consume one stamina die to attempt to deflect the attack.
 They make an acrobatics check against the attack roll.
 On a success, they may send the attack off harmlessly in another direction.
 If they succeed by 5 or more, they may redirect the attack back to the sender for